frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/manufacturing/subcontracting.md

 * It will have zero value in BOM
 * In Purchase Order, this raw material will not appear in Supplied Items since it is not supplied
-* And also while creating a Transfer, such items will be excluded from Stock Entry
+* Also, while creating a "Transfer", such items will be excluded from the Stock Entry

 <img class="screenshot" alt="Supplier Sourced Raw Material" src="{{docs_base_url}}/assets/img/manufacturing/supplier_sourced_subcontracting.png">